designsystemau/design-system-starter/README.md

 ## Contributing

-To contribute to the Australian Government Design System Starter Pack:
+To contribute to the GOLD Design System Starter Pack:
 1. Fork the project & clone it locally.
 1. Create a new branch for the work that is going to be completed.
 1. Complete the work and test it to the best of your abilities following the [guidelines here](https://github.com/govau/uikit#checklist-and-browser-support).